Search Filters

 Predictors Of Outcomes Of Microfracture For Osteochondral Lesions Of The Talus

-Yoshiharu Shimozono, MD, JAPAN John F Dankert, MD, PhD, UNITED STATES Timothy W. Deyer, MD, UNITED STATES Nathaniel P Mercer, MS, UNITED STATES John G. Kennedy, MD, FRCS, UNITED STATES
+Yoshiharu Shimozono, MD, PhD, JAPAN John F Dankert, MD, PhD, UNITED STATES Timothy W. Deyer, MD, UNITED STATES Nathaniel P Mercer, MS, UNITED STATES John G. Kennedy, MD, FRCS, UNITED STATES

 New York University Langone Health, New York City, New York, UNITED STATES